lite-note/vscode-extension/README.md

 ## Features

-- command `Create a fleeting note`: creates the today's fleeting note.
+- The command `Create a fleeting note` creates the today's fleeting note.
 - Update link path after moving / renaming a note.

 ## Release Notes

-Users appreciate release notes as you update your extension.
+### 1.3.2

+- Create `_inbox` folder if it doesn't exist when creating the fleeting note.

 ### 1.3.1

-Add icon
+- Add icon

 ### 1.3.0

-Add listener on changing files to update link path.
+- Add listener on changing files to update link path.

 ### 1.1.0 & 1.2.0